6 Michigan Safety Codes That Keep Construction Workers Safe

 Everyone needs standards, and safety codes for construction help reduce injury in one of America’s most dangerous professions.
 Construction accident lawyers at our law firm can offer amazing help and support if these safety standards are not met or if a workplace incident results in worker injury.

-However, it’s useful to be aware of safety codes the state of Michigan has enacted to protect members of one of its most important professions.
-Everyone has a right to a safe workplace, free from harassment and personal hazard.
-The following standards and codes are taken from LARA, the Michigan Department of Licensing and Regulatory Affairs.
+However, it’s useful to be aware of safety and health administration codes the state of Michigan has enacted to protect members of one of its most important professions.
+Everyone has a right to workplace safety and health, free from harassment and personal hazard.
+The following standards and codes are taken from LARA, the Michigan Department of Licensing and Regulatory Affairs that enforce Michigan occupational safety.

 Everyone has a right to a safe and sanitary working environment.
 LARA’s Rules 128, 129, and 130 dictate that employers in Michigan must provide: